openemr/openemr/contrib/util/docker/README.md

 - https://localhost:9091 with SSL (with Nginx and PHP-FPM 7.0)
 - https://localhost:9092 with SSL (with Nginx and PHP-FPM 7.1)
 - https://localhost:9093 with SSL (with Nginx and PHP-FPM 7.2)
+- https://localhost:9094 with SSL (with Nginx and PHP-FPM 7.3)
-- https://localhost:9094 with SSL (with Nginx and PHP-FPM 5.6 with redis)
+- https://localhost:9095 with SSL (with Nginx and PHP-FPM 5.6 with redis)
-- https://localhost:9095 with SSL (with Nginx and PHP-FPM 7.0 with redis)
+- https://localhost:9096 with SSL (with Nginx and PHP-FPM 7.0 with redis)
-- https://localhost:9096 with SSL (with Nginx and PHP-FPM 7.1 with redis)
+- https://localhost:9097 with SSL (with Nginx and PHP-FPM 7.1 with redis)
-- https://localhost:9097 with SSL (with Nginx and PHP-FPM 7.2 with redis)
+- https://localhost:9098 with SSL (with Nginx and PHP-FPM 7.2 with redis)
+- https://localhost:9099 with SSL (with Nginx and PHP-FPM 7.3 with redis)

 **Step 4.** Setup up OpenEMR.
 The first time you run OpenEMR (and whenever you clear and replace your synchronized openemr directory and restart the development docker).
 On the main